 The best home warranty companies offer a wide range of coverage options and high coverage limits, along with clear, easy-to-understand conditions.
 They work with reputable technicians or, in some cases, allow customers to select the technician of their choice.
-A selection of add-ons to customize the coverage can also be a crucial feature.
-Finally, a great warranty company needs to provide options (usually balancing the cost of the premium and the per-call service charge) that work within a range of budgets.
 This guide features a curated selection of the best home warranty companies for homeowners to consider.

 - BEST OVERALL: American Home Shield